Clinical Research Visa Sponsorship Jobs in Oregon

 Which companies sponsor visas for clinical research professionals in Oregon?

 Oregon Health and Science University is one of the most active sponsors for clinical research roles in the state, given its size and volume of active trials.
-Providence Health and Services, Legacy Health, and smaller contract research organizations operating in the Portland metro area have also filed H-1B petitions for clinical research positions.
+Providence Health and Services, Legacy Health, and smaller contract research organizations operating in the Portland metro area have also filed H-1B visa petitions for clinical research positions.
 Academic medical centers tend to have dedicated HR infrastructure for sponsorship, which makes the process more predictable than smaller employers.

 Which visa types are most common for clinical research roles in Oregon?